How to Hike to Helen Lake (+Cirque Peak Scramble) in Banff

 The last 15m or so of the hike arrives at a rock band that requires some light use of your hands to make it to the peak.
 It’s pretty tame as far as scrambles go, but you are at an impressive elevation with several cliffs nearby.
 It can feel pretty unnerving to those new at scrambling.

 Do take care of the peak and along the ridge, as the cliff drops below are massive and definitely fatal.
-You can also scramble down the peak and on to the peak next peak.
+You can also scramble down the peak and onto the next peak.
 However, one or two moves to the next peak are very exposed.
 You do get a pretty awesome photo with the peak and the source of the Bow River.

-The return is the same route into the hike as it is an out and back hike.
+The return is the same route as it is an out-and-back hike.
 Enjoy the scree for the first section down from Cirque Peak, as it’s easy to run down.
-The hike out gets a little boring in the trees as you backtrack, so you’ll be pretty happy when you arrive at the parking lot.
-At least it’s downhill.
+As you backtrack, the hike out gets a little boring in the trees, so you’ll be pretty happy when you arrive at the parking lot.
+At least it’s all downhill.

 Gear We Recommend